Eye color guide

 Blue eyes also make more sense when you look at geography and context, especially on the by-country and methodology pages.

-Blue vs gray and blue-gray
+Blue vs gray and blue-gray eyes

 Illustration for how rare are blue eyes?